 A future-oriented, contemporary research ensemble that integrates the historic building inventory, which includes architectural monuments, is being developed on Campus East at Münster University Hospital.

-Drawing on the existing buildings, the façade design envisages a rear-ventilated clinker façade for the plinth floor, while the upper levels are wrapped with storey-high glazing that is structured by lightweight aluminium construction.
+Drawing on the existing buildings, the façade design of the BBIM envisages a rear-ventilated clinker façade for the plinth floor, while the upper levels are wrapped with storey-high glazing that is structured by a lightweight aluminium construction.
+The façade design of the MedForCe also stands in stark contrast to the surrounding stone buildings by its translucent shell.